 When we ask about the thermodynamics behind it, people actually don´t talk about it.
 The article will tell you what is a thermocouple exactly, and everything else you need to know about thermocouples.

-To know more about the difference between RTD vs Thermocouple, you can read the Visaya Article on RTD vs Thermocouple
+To know more about the difference between RTDs, thermocouples and thermistors, you can read our article on RTD vs thermocouple vs thermistor

 What is a thermocouple?